surycat/obelus/docs/guide.rst

 on :pep:`3156`-like protocols.

 .. note::
-   `Tulip`_ doesn't need any adapter: Obelus protocols can be used directly.
+   `asyncio`_ doesn't need any adapter: Obelus protocols can be used directly.